marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - Footnote: While each output file is uniquely identified by its combination of titles, making the genre information unnecessary, Snakemake requires that all wildcards in the input files of a rule are also used in its output files
 - Fortunately, Snakemake workflows can mark outputs as `temp`, which are automatically deleted after all rules that use it as input are completed

-- We're now ready to merge these temporary files, so as before we'll use `expand` to generate the concrete file names that will kickstart the rule resolution order
+- We're now ready to merge these temporary files, so as before we'll use `expand` to generate the literal file names that will kickstart the rule resolution order
 - The unique pairwise combinations themselves are easily create with the `combinations_with_replacement` function from Python's `itertools` module, though there is some additional massaging needed to separate the wildcard values into individual lists

 ```python